AuburnSports - Who could commit to Auburn next?

 With three new additions to the 2026 class Saturday, Auburn jumped to the top recruiting class in the country and it's caught the eye of some other prospects.
 Tiller, who's teammates with 2025 offensive line commit Tavaris Dice at Langston Hughes, is one of them.

-Auburn's been pushing hard for Tiller, who visited once before Big Cat this summer, and the Tigers appear to be sitting near the top of his list.
-Georgia, Tennessee, Texas A&M and Louisville are also considered to be factors early on.
+Auburn's been pushing hard for Tiller, who visited once before Big Cat this summer.
+The Tigers appear to be sitting near the top of his list, but Georgia, Tennessee, Texas A&M and Louisville also look like formidable adversaries.

 Cederian Morgan, 2026 WR — Alexander City, Ala.